Slow-Cooked Beef, Rice, and Tomato Stuffed Capsicums (Bell Pepper)

 - Cover the pot.

 - Bring to boil.
-Then lower heat to minimum setting.
+Then lower heat to the minimum setting.

 - Leave rice to a steady, slow, low heat simmer for about 15 minutes or until water has evaporated.
 Never open the lid while cooking, not once.